 James O’Hara is a Contributor to District Sports Page covering Virginia Tech football.
 James is a 2014 graduate of Tech and a diehard Hokie fan.
 He has serious nostalgia for Blacksburg and always gets pumped up by the opening bars of “Enter Sandman”.
 James also writes about the Nationals for Citizens of NatsTown and general MLB for the Washington Post Fancy Stats blog.
 Follow him on Twitter @nextyeardc.

-Chris Garosi is a Contributor to District Sports Page.
+Chris Garosi is a Contributor to District Sports Page covering fantasy sports.
 Chris is a diehard Maryland Terrapins fan in all sports and a fan of things New England sports-related (except for football).
 One of his favorite sports memories is witnessing Wilson Alvarez’s no-hitter at Memorial Stadium in 1991.
 Chris has played fantasy sports since the pre-Internet days and participates in any league for any sport to which he’s invited.
-You can follow him on Twitter at @chrisgarosi.
+He also writes for The Fantasy Fix.
+You can follow Chris on Twitter at @chrisgarosi.

-Ryan Kelley is a Contributor to District Sports Page.
+Ryan Kelley is a Contributor to District Sports Page covering the Nationals minor leaguers.
 He’s an economist by day and an aspiring journalist living in the D.C. area.
 Native to Connecticut, he has lived in Washington since graduating from The George Washington University and has covered Minor League Baseball and Team USA for a half-decade.
 He is founder of BaseballNewsHound.com, and specializes in prospects playing in leagues on the East Coast and in the Mid-Atlantic region.
 A former ballplayer himself, he enjoys hitting homeruns with his writing and scouting reports.
-You can follow him on Twitter @BBNewsHound.
+You can follow Ryan on Twitter @BBNewsHound.